obsxrver/ComfyUI-Distributed/docs/worker-setup-guides.md

 > If using your own template, make sure you launch ComfyUI with the `--enable-cors-header` argument and you `git clone ComfyUI-Distributed` into custom_nodes. ⚠️ **Required!**

 1. Register a [Runpod](https://get.runpod.io/0bw29uf3ug0p) account.
 2. On Runpod, go to Storage > New Network Volume and create a volume that will store the models you need.
 Start with 40 GB, you can always add more later.
+Learn more [about Network Volumes](https://docs.runpod.io/pods/storage/create-network-volumes).
 3. Use the [ComfyUI Distributed Pod](https://console.runpod.io/deploy?template=m21ynvo8yo&ref=ak218p52) template.
 4. Make sure your Network Volume is mounted and choose a suitable GPU.
 > ⚠️ To use the ComfyUI Distributed Pod template, you will need to filter instances by CUDA 12.8 (add filter in Additional Filters).